back to buchty.net

 • CA3, normally selecting audio channels 8 to 15, is used (together with /CAS) for WaveROM selection.

-• /IRQ is not employed on the ESQ1/SQ80, thus more elaborate use of the SWAP mode or arbitrarily-sized looping is quite impossible there.
+• /IRQ is not employed on the ESQ1/SQ80, thus more elaborate use of the SWAP mode or arbitrarily-sized looping like on the Mirage is pretty much impossible there.

 DOC insights, errata, and thoughts for expansion